 - ExtremeTerrain Scholarships are non-renewable, however previous winners who are still eligible may submit a new essay that follows the same criteria.
 Entries are limited to one essay per student each semester.

 Student Veterans of America and Raytheon have partnered to provide two (2) $10,000 scholarships to student veterans demonstrating a commitment to and passion for their chosen field of study, as well as demonstrated leadership and engagement within their community.
-The Raytheon Patriot Scholarship is offered exclusively to U.S. Army veterans, and is named after Raytheon’s Patriot Air and Missile Defense System.
+The Raytheon Patriot Scholarship is offered exclusively to U.S. Navy veterans, and is named after Raytheon’s Patriot Air and Missile Defense System .

 All successful candidates must:

-- Be entering their sophomore, junior, or senior year of undergraduate study, or be enrolled in a graduate program for the current academic year
+- Entering your sophomore, junior, or senior year of undergraduate study, or be enrolled in a graduate program for the 2021-2022 academic year

-- Be attending full-time at an accredited four-year college or university in the U.S.
+- Attending full-time at an accredited four-year college or university in the U.S.

 - Have received an honorable discharge; must be a veteran in good standing